openenglish/graylog-jira-alarmcallback/README.md

 With the above you can easily setup a stream where your condition is as simple as "`type must match exactly tomcat AND tags must match exactly exception`"

+## About MD5 hashing to avoid duplicates
+When you want to automatically log JIRA issues as an exception occurs on your servers, you want to make sure that only one issue is logged.
+This is achieved by creating a MD5 from a portion of the message (typically the logmessage without the timestamp) and then injecting the MD5 into the JIRA issue.

+As Graylog fires an alarm, this plugin will search JIRA for any existing issues (via the MD5) to avoid creation of duplicate issues.
+Out of the box, this plugin will append a MD5 hash to the JIRA issue description and no JIRA additional configuration is required.

+If you are able to add custom fields, the preferred option is to create a JIRA custom field with the name `graylog_md5` and the plugin will then automatically insert the MD5 hash into the JIRA field.

 Installation of plugin
 ----------------------